 Through her race grew a grassroots movement, people never before involved in politics turned out to create change.
 Anita won a competitive 3-way primary and went on to swing the district 14 points in the general election.

-Now, thanks to the foundation built in 2018, the district is considered flippable by the Democratic party, and Anita is ready to build upon the movement for a win.
+Now, thanks to the foundation built in 2018, the district is considered flippable, and Anita is ready to build upon the movement for a win.

 Anita is a proud, longtime resident of District 6.
 Growing up, she attended Scottsdale schools (Cochise, Cocopah and Chaparral).
 Today, she is raising her own family here.
 She lives in North Phoenix with her husband, their two young sons and their two rescue pups.

 The daughter of immigrants from India, Anita was born in Kansas City, Missouri.
 When she was 7, her family moved to Arizona.
 Her father, a mechanical and computer engineer, instilled in her the importance of leading with empathy and listening; her mother, a stay-at-home mom with a passion for the arts, taught her to appreciate the journey.